Research fellowships in India: Maulana Azad National Fellowship

-This fellowship is provided by the Ministry of Minority Affairs of the Government of India.
-The fellowship is only provided to students from minority communities whose family income is not more than 6 Lakh.
-Financial assistance of ₹28,000 per month for 5 years is given to pursue higher education such as MPhil and PhD.
+This fellowship was provided by the Ministry of Minority Affairs of the Government of India.
+The fellowship was provided to students from minority communities whose family income is not more than 6 Lakh.
+Financial assistance of ₹28,000 per month for 5 years was given to pursue higher education such as MPhil and PhD.
+However, this scheme has been discontinued as, according to the Ministry of Minority Affairs, it overlaps with other fellowships schemes offered by Govt. of India such as JRF and CSIR fellowship.
+In February 2024, Ministry of Minority Affairs increased the fellowship amount at par with UGC norms with effect from January 2023.